-- (1) Requires DOE to review textbooks and instructional materials in the core subject areas of English language arts, mathematics, science, and social studies and determine the degree to which each aligns with state content standards. - (2) Authorizes the DOE to review textbooks and instructional materials in other subject matter areas as deemed necessary or upon request of a public school governing authority.
+- (1) Requires DOE to review textbooks and instructional materials in the core subject areas of English language arts, mathematics, science, and social studies at least every six years and determine the degree to which each aligns with state content standards. - (2) Authorizes DOE to review textbooks and instructional materials in other subject areas as deemed necessary or upon request of a public school governing authority. - (3) Requires the digital review process for textbooks and other instructional materials submitted to the DOE for review to be conducted entirely online.
+Provides that every aspect of the digital review process, including the textbooks and instructional materials under review and comments submitted by reviewers, parents and other members of the public, and publishers and other content providers, shall be posted online and readily accessible. - (4) Provides that the digital review process shall, at a minimum, provide for the following: - (a) Guidelines and timelines for the submission, review, comment, and evaluation of textbooks and other instructional materials.

-- (3) Requires the digital review process for textbooks and other instructional materials submitted to the DOE for review to be conducted entirely online.
-Provides that every aspect of the digital review process, including the textbooks and instructional materials under review and any and all comments submitted by reviewers, parents and other members of the public, and publishers and other content providers, shall be posted online and readily accessible by all interested parties. - (4) Provides that the digital review process shall, at a minimum, provide for the following: - (a) Guidelines and timelines for the submission, review, comment, and evaluation of textbooks and other instructional materials. - (b) Establishment of review panels composed of educators and content experts who have knowledge of curriculum and the subject matter under consideration. - (c) Evaluation criteria and procedures to determine the extent to which textbooks and instructional materials submitted for review align with state content standards. - (d) Provide the opportunity for parents and the public to view and submit comments on all textbooks and instructional materials under review.
-Further provides that a read-only copy of all textbooks and instructional materials under review shall be made readily available online for this purpose. - (e) Provide the opportunity for publishers and other content providers to submit comments in response to any review committee evaluation. - (f) Requires that all comments submitted in relation to a reviewed textbook or instructional material shall be posted online for ready access by any interested party. - (g) Requires that all textbooks and instructional materials submitted for review be supplied in an electronic format that meets the National Instructional Materials Accessibility Standards and can be converted into specialized formats for children with disabilities and from which Braille and large-print textbooks can be produced for blind and visually impaired students. - (5) Requires DOE to provide the governing authority of each public elementary and secondary school with a list of all textbooks and other instructional materials reviewed by the department which includes information indicating the degree to which each aligns with state content standards.
-Such list shall also be posted online. - (6) Requires that the list of reviewed textbooks and other instructional materials prepared by DOE include textbooks and instructional materials for each core subject at each grade level that are fully aligned with state content standards.

-(7) Provides that any list of reviewed textbooks and other instructional materials prepared by the department shall contain a statement to the effect that the textbooks and instructional materials contained therein were reviewed for the sole purpose of determining the degree of alignment with state content standards and it is the responsibility of each public school governing authority to determine if their use is appropriate to meet the educational needs of its students.
+- (b) Establishment of review panels composed of La. public school educators and La. content experts who have knowledge of curriculum and the subject matter under consideration. - (c) Evaluation criteria and procedures to determine the extent to which textbooks and instructional materials submitted for review align with state content standards. - (d) The opportunity for parents and the public to view and submit comments on textbooks and instructional materials under review and the requirement that a read-only copy of all such textbooks and instructional materials be made readily available online for this purpose. - (e) The opportunity for publishers and other content providers to submit comments in response to any review committee evaluation and to review any evaluation prior to its posting online; they shall have at least 30 days to respond and correct the content before the evaluation is posted online. - (f) The requirement that all comments submitted in relation to a reviewed textbook or instructional material be posted online for ready access by any interested party. - (g) The requirement that all printed textbooks and instructional materials submitted for review be supplied in an electronic format that meets the National Instructional Materials Accessibility Standard, is consistent with the Individuals With Disabilities Education Act (IDEA), and can be converted into specialized formats for children with disabilities and from which Braille and large-print textbooks can be produced for blind and visually impaired students. - (5) Requires DOE to provide the governing authority of each public elementary and secondary school with a list of textbooks and other instructional materials reviewed by DOE which includes information indicating the degree to which each aligns with state content standards.
+Such list shall also be posted online. - (6) Requires that the list of reviewed textbooks and other instructional materials prepared by DOE include textbooks and instructional materials for each core subject at each grade level that are fully aligned with state content standards. - (7) Provides that any list of reviewed textbooks and other instructional materials prepared by DOE shall contain a statement to the effect that the textbooks and instructional materials contained therein were reviewed for the sole purpose of determining the degree of alignment with state content standards and it is the responsibility of each public school governing authority to determine if their use is appropriate to meet the educational needs of its students.